 Hula hoops also make AWESOME basketball hoops.
 We use them over hampers to toss bean bags and other items into the hoop to score.

 - Use sidewalk chalk to write numbers and/or letters in different colors and ask kids to jump on the number, letter, etc. that’s called out.
 Kids can do this with colors too!
 To grade up (make it more difficult) ask kids to hop onto the target with one foot.
 Working on a vertical surface with sidewalk chalk or water-based paint with brushes is awesome for building arm and wrist muscles that help with handwriting.

-Parachute play is fun for groups of kids.
-Kids can go under the chute as their name is called, they can work as a team to keep the ball on the chute as it’s raised and lowered.
+- Parachute play is fun for groups of kids.
+Kids can go under the chute as their name is called, and they can work as a team to keep the ball on the chute as it’s raised and lowered.
 Encourage kids to blow bubbles on top of the parachute and gently shake the parachute to see how long it takes for the bubbles to pop.
 Use rhythm or songs as the parachute is raised and lowered.
-Here’s the link to Amazon for Parachute information.

 What cool spring break activities have you tried?
 We would love to hear from you!

-Don’t forget that IEP season is coming up……for information to help YOUR child in school check out our Autism and Sensory Processing Disorder ACCOMMODATIONS and IEP help!
+Don’t forget that IEP season is coming up……for information to help YOUR child in school check out The Special Needs SCHOOL Survival Guide book.

 and now your FREEBIE………awesome upper and lowercase letters, numbers, faces, and some blank bunnies for your clinic.
 Enjoy and help spread the word.
 Sharing is caring.
 HAPPY EASTER!
 Click the words below to download.